adinalini/explorer-card-craft/README.md

 - shadcn-ui
 - Tailwind CSS

+## Which project did I create it for?

+I created this for Project O, a web3 card game.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/cee92724-88da-4b0d-a193-7888527f8a09) and click on Share -> Publish.